Tamil Muslim: Rowther

-Of Anatolian descent, the Rowther sect is a entrepreneurial community settled in the deltaic districts of Tamil Nadu.
+The Rowther community is a large population of Muslim landowning community in the deltaic districts and Southern districts of Tamil Nadu.
 They were famous for their cavalry and horse trade.
-They are found as Zamindar, Mirazudar and Polygar.
+Politicians Quaid-e-Millath, Dewan Khan Bahadur Khalifulla Sahib (he was the first Muslim from Madras Presidency go to London for studies), Karim Ghani veteran freedom fighter and a close associate of Netaji Subash Chandra Bose, First woman judge of Supreme court of India Fathima Beevi, Poets like Umaru Pulavar, Kunangudi Masthan Sahib, Fourth Nakkeerar Gulam Kadir Navalar, Dawood Shah all are from Rowther Community.
+Rowthers constitute large part of the multi-ethnic Tamil Muslim community.
+Ravuttars have also been found as Tamil polygars, zamindars and chieftains from the 16th to 18th centuries.
+Traditionally, they were known as Maravars, but after the arrival of Islam, they transformed into horseback warriors, hence adopting the Tamil name Rowther.
+The traditional homelands of the Rowthers were in the interior of South Tamilakam.

 Marakkayar

-Of Arab descent, the Marakkar sect has been a maritime trading community in the southern districts of Tamil Nadu.
+The Marakkar sect has been a maritime trading community in the southern districts of Tamil Nadu.
 One notable sea-faring merchant, as recorded in the Chronicles of Thondaiman, was Periya Thambi Nainar Marakkayar who is widely believed to be the first rupee millionaire.
-His son Seethakaathi, an altruist, commissioned the penning of Seerapuranam by Umaru Pulavar.
+His son Seethakaathi, an altruist.
 B. S. Abdur Rahman was the first rupee billionaire Marakkayar.
-The 11th president of India A. P. J. Abdul Kalam was also born to a Marakkayar boat-builder.
+The 11th president of India A. P. J. Abdul Kalam was also born in Marakkayar fisherman family.

 Labbay

 Similar to the Jewish Levite, the Labbay sect mainly engages in religious scholarship and avoids entrepreneurial activities.

 Economy

 In Tamil Nadu, the community is well known as rentiers, entrepreneurs, gemstone jewellers and money changers with above State-average GDP per capita incomes.